19 Ridiculous Ways to Make $10,000 You Definitely Haven’t Thought of Yet

 This works because the videos are sponsored by brands that need to get them in front of as many eyeballs as possible.

 Every time you watch one of their ads, they’ll credit your account with cash.
 Here’s a link to sign up.
-They give you $5 just for signing up.
+They give you $5 just for signing up and watching your first video.

 How many Swagbucks videos you’d have to watch: Most videos are worth between 1 and 3 SBs to watch.
 After your $5 signup bonus, you’d need to watch 499,750 videos to reach $10,000!